davin-san/ors-containers/README.md

     *   Automatically clone the `gem5-tracer` and `garnet-web-visualizer` repositories into named volumes.
     *   Automatically run the `gem5-build` script (this is the one-time slow compile).
 You will see the build output in the VS Code terminal.
     *   Once finished, VS Code will connect, and your multi-root workspace will be open.
 Your code is compiled, and your `ccache` volume is populated.
+    *   Navigate to `ors-dev.code-workspace` and click "Open Workspace" to start working.

 3.  **Daily Development:**
+    *   Simply open your old `ors-containers @ desktop-linux` dev workspace or...
     *   Open `ors-containers` in VS Code.
     *   Click "Reopen in Container".
     *   It will instantly connect to your existing, pre-compiled container (it will not re-run the slow build).